-Arrowtown Retirement Village – 195 apartments + aged bed care facility (Consent obtained -SH160141)
+Arrowtown Retirement Village – 195 apartments + aged bed care facility (Consent obtained - SH160141 - development underway)

-Queenstown Country Club – 332 apartments/villas plus 14 residential sections + aged bed care facility (Consent obtained -SH160140)
+Queenstown Country Club – 332 apartments/villas plus 14 residential sections + aged bed care facility (Consent obtained - SH160140 - development underway)

-Seven of the 11 SHAs have been consented, three are under construction and two have been fully delivered (Bridesdale and Shotover Country).
-These SHAs will deliver a potential yield of approximately 2291 residential units and aged bed care facilities.
+All 11 SHAs have been consented, two are not proceeding, six are under construction and three have been fully delivered (Bullendale Stage 1, Bridesdale and Shotover Country).
+Those SHAs completed or underway will deliver a potential yield of approximately 2000 residential units and aged bed care facilities.

 For more detail on the Resource Consents already approved, please search eDocs.

 These have resulted in significant benefits to the Queenstown Lakes Community Housing Trust by way of financial contributions, land and land/housing packages.